AnnMahan2/annrepo/README.md

-The first modern turnpike, the Great North Road in England, was established in the 18th century, featuring improved surfacing and regular maintenance funded by tolls.
+The construction of transcontinental highways and national road networks in the 19th century fostered economic integration, regional development, and cultural exchange across diverse landscapes and communities.